Belladonna (actress)

-Michelle Sinclair, known professionally as Belladonna, is an American former pornographic and erotic actress, director, producer, and model.
+Michelle Sinclair (born 1980 or 1981), known professionally as Belladonna, is an American former pornographic film and erotic actress, director, producer, and model.
 Since announcing her retirement from pornography in 2012, she has acted in several mainstream films, including Inherent Vice and The Ladies of the House.

 Early life

 Sinclair grew up as the second of seven children in a Mormon family in Salt Lake City.
 Her father was a retired Air Force captain and former bishop in the LDS Church.

 Career

 Sinclair started performing in pornography in Los Angeles at age 18.

 One of her early films featured a rough group sex scene with her and twelve men, staged in a prison.
 She has since appeared in over 300 adult films, including titles such as Service Animals 6 & 7, She-Male Domination Nation, Bella Loves Jenna, Back 2 Evil, Weapons of Ass Destruction, and Fashionistas Safado: The Challenge.
 In 2002 she featured in the multi award-winning BDSM themed Fashionistas; its director John Stagliano described her as "a woman with the most incredible sexual abilities I’ve ever seen."
 As well as Stagliano she has often been directed by Nacho Vidal, Jules Jordan and Rocco Siffredi.